-The Enhanced NMS Connectivity screen (Figure 5-18) provides a solution to increase channel bandwidth for management purposes.
+The Enhanced NMS Connectivity screen (Figure 5-17) provides a solution to increase bandwidth channel for management purposes.
 FDL was previously the answer to this need for not consuming valuable bandwidth.
-However, by giving up a time slot the increase of bandwidth provided better connectivity allowing a variable bandwidth from 56 Kbps to 1.54 Mbps for T1 and 2 Mbps for E1.
+However, by giving up a time slot the increase of bandwidth provided better connectivity allowing a variable bandwidth from 8 kpbs to 1.6 Mbps for T1 and 2 Mbps for E1.
 A single 1x64 kpbs channel improves the bandwidth over FDL 16 times.

-Figure 5-18. nX64 Main Screen
+Figure 5-17. nX64 Main Screen

 The 5.x CPU includes four controllers for use in various types of communication.
+One of the four can be used as an Ethernet controller.
 All four controllers are mapped through two TSA (Time Slot Assigner) devices and will share a common pool of 64 time slots.
-The TSAs are cross-connected to the TDM (Time Division Multiplexing) bus via MTUSs (Memory Time Switches).